• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 1. You must be 55 or older to transfer your current tax base to a new primary residence.

 2. The new home must also be in the same county as your current one.
 However, Proposition 90 allows for transfers of base-year values but only between the counties of Los Angeles, Orange, San Diego, San Mateo, Alameda, El Dorado, Santa Clara, and Ventura.
-These are subject to change so make sure to check with your assessor before buying or selling a home.
+These are subject to change, so make sure to check with your assessor before buying or selling a home.

-There is a little added cushion for those who are buying their new homes, after selling their current homes, and who wish to transfer the tax base.
+There is a little added cushion for those who are buying their new homes after selling their current homes and who wish to transfer the tax base.
 If the new home was purchased within one year of selling the former home, the new home must be 105%, or less, than the value of the former home.
 If the new home was purchased between one and two years after selling the former home, the new home must be less than 110% of the former home’s sale price.
 Be aware of these deadlines when shopping for your dream home in retirement.

 There is a lot of confusion and misinformation about this tax break.
 This is something people can do once in their lifetime.
-Therefore not many of your friends are likely to have gone through this.
+Therefore, not many of your friends are likely to have gone through this.
 Also, the requirement to stay in the same county also deters some potential homeowners from benefiting from Proposition 60.

 According to the Los Angeles County Office of the Assessor website, a claim must be filed within three years of purchasing or completing the new construction of the replacement property.
 If a claim is filed after the three-year period, relief will be granted beginning with the calendar year in which the claim was filed.

 If this is something that could potentially benefit you, apply to the Los Angeles County Office of the Assessor for a “Claim of Base Year Value Transfer.”
-Keep in mind that just because your old home sold for $2.5 million dollars and your new home was $2.45 million, that doesn’t mean you will automatically have your application approved.
+Keep in mind that just because your old home sold for $2.5 million and your new home was $2.45 million, that doesn’t mean you will automatically have your application approved.
 The assessor can challenge whether the sales price equals the market value.

-If you sell your old home and throw in furniture, or other items, your value may be challenged.
-This can extend to things that are often included in a home sale like washers, dryers or above-ground spas.
-If your new home’s value exceeds the old home’s price, by even one cent, you will lose out completely on the benefits of Proposition 60.
+If you sell your old home and throw in furniture or other items, your value may be challenged.
+This can extend to things that are often included in a home sale, like washers, dryers or above-ground spas.
+If your new home’s value exceeds the old home’s price by even one cent, you will lose out completely on the benefits of Proposition 60.
 Make a note in your sales contract of the value being assigned to the personal property that’s being included with the sale of the home.

 Los Angeles County residents can visit the assessor’s website for more information.
-With Transfer California Property Tax being so valuable you want to dot your I’s and cross your T’s.
+With Transfer California Property Tax being so valuable, you want to dot your I’s and cross your T’s.

 I would love to hear from anyone who has taken advantage of transferring their lower tax base.
 Or if you have been turned down attempting to use Prop 60 or 90.
-Properly using these laws could be the difference between a secure retirement in California or struggling to get by.
+Properly using these laws could be the difference between a secure retirement in California and struggling to get by.
 Or even just being stuck in a home where you can’t get up or down the stairs.

 Guidance with our transferring property taxes is part of our financial planning for California Retirees here at DRM Wealth Management.
 If you would like to see if it would be a good fit to be one of our clients, please reach out.